synshop/rtfm/docs/editors/Style/Equipment Articles.md

     When filling out the contents of a template, treat each heading like you are answering someone's question about a piece of equipment.
     The following section provides questions for each heading.

-For new equipment entries copy equipment_template.md and rename it to the appropriate file name.
+For new equipment entries copy [equipment_template.md](https://raw.githubusercontent.com/synshop/rtfm/refs/heads/master/docs/editors/Templates/equipment_template.md) and rename it to the appropriate file name.

-A template for equipment pages is provided at:

 ### Manuals
 !!! question "Where can I get more information about this equipment?"